j-lam17/cs-118-project-2/README.md

 Desmond Andersen (605391825)

 - Focused on client.
-Implemented host-to-network byte order conversion (and vice versa) and congestion window adjustment.
-Also worked on (to a lesser degree of success) the client small file transfer, connection abortion, and responding with ACK for incoming FINs for 2 seconds.
+Implemented host-to-network byte order conversion (and vice versa) and congestion window adjustment, along with RTO and retransmission.
+- Also worked on (to a lesser degree of success) the client small file transfer, connection abortion, and responding with ACK for incoming FINs for 2 seconds.

 _Design_